danc86/mkinitrd/README.markdown

-This is my mkinitrd script, to generate an initrd image for booting systems which use lvm2 on top of md.
+This is my mkinitrd script, to generate an initramfs image for booting systems which use lvm2 on top of md.

 The code is largely inspired by/based upon